Dominic Winter (Auctioneers) Ltd

 Payment can be made in cash at the Cashier's Office, either during or after the sale.
 Alternatively, you can pay by cheque (Pounds Sterling only), please allow 5 working days for the cheque to clear before collection of goods.

 Credit or Debit Card payments will not be accepted by telephone unless by prior arrangement with the auctioneers.
 Card payments can be made in person at our premises but must be accompanied by relevant ID confirming address details.
-Please note Credit Cards are subject to a 2% surcharge.
-There is no surcharge if you pay by Debit Card or Switch.
 We do not accept payments by American Express.

 Payment (Overseas Buyers)

 Payment must be made by direct Bank Transfer to our bank account.
 Our bank details will be supplied to you on your invoice.
 No card payments will be accepted unless by special prior arrangements with the auctioneers.
 All transfers must state the relevant invoice number.
 The amount we receive must be the total due after currency conversion and the deduction of any bank charges (normally £7).

 We are not specialist shippers.
 Some items, such as framed & glazed or fragile goods, will require specialist handling and buyers will be asked to use Mailboxes or RF Shipping Ltd. (details below).

 For non-fragile goods and items of reasonably small size, we offer an in-house packing and shipping facility.
 When possible, purchases will be sent by either Royal Mail Special Delivery or DPD overnight service.
 The charge for this service is will be added to your invoice and is variable, subject to a minimum charge of £15 plus VAT per parcel.
 Please note shipments to the Highlands and Islands may require shipment by courier and may be more expensive.
 Please contact us for a quote before bidding.

 For larger packages and fragile goods, we recommend Mailboxes or Pack & Send.
 They collect fully paid-for purchases from us twice a week and liaise directly with the buyer.
 These companies will require payment direct to them for their services.